 Introduce it with a game of Simon Says or tell a story that includes yoga poses

-Actually getting your child to participate is the first and can be the most challenging task.
-You will initially want to introduce it in a fun way such as a game of Simon Says, or telling a story that goes along with the poses and having them do the poses with you.
+Actually, getting your child to participate is the first and can be the most challenging task.
+You’ll want to start off by playing a game of Simon Says with them, or telling them a story about the poses and having them do the poses with you.
 Some children may jump right in and love it, others not so much.
-Be sure to let your child act naturally, don’t force yoga on them, if they want to do a certain pose rather than the one that you want them to do, that’s okay.
+Allow your child to act naturally; don’t force yoga on them; it’s fine if they want to do a different pose than the one you want them to do.
 There will come a time when they will participate and do exactly as you do.
-Age plays a big factor in this; if you have young children don’t get frustrated with them when they just want to run away and play, continue to introduce it each day and eventually they will want to join in.
+Age is a big factor here; if you have young children, don’t get frustrated if they just want to run away and play; keep introducing it to them every day, and they’ll eventually want to join in.

-The new GapKids Marvel collection features an assortment for boys and girls celebrating Marvel characters and their heroic adventures including Captain America, Iron Man, Thor, Hulk and Spider-Man.
-Together, Gap invite kids to be the Super Hero of their own stories and unleash their own Super Powers because, they already are, FIT TO BE SUPER.
-The collection includes graphic tees, shorts and swim along with leggings and tanks.
+The new GapKids Marvel collection features an assortment for boys and girls celebrating Marvel characters and their heroic adventures, including Captain America, Iron Man, Thor, Hulk and Spider-Man.
+Together, Gap invites kids to be the Super Hero of their own stories and unleash their own Super Powers because they already are, FIT TO BE SUPER.
+The collection includes graphic tees, shorts, and swimwear, along with leggings and tanks.